Disability Support > Volunteer Opportunities near

 HELPING HAND

-Provides assistance with projects (big or small) or daily chores to help maintain and better the center.
-The perfect job for groups or volunteers under the age or 14, with parental supervision.
+Provide assistance with projects (big or small) or daily chores to help maintain and improve the center—the perfect job for groups or volunteers under age 14, with parental supervision.

 Requirements for a helping hand include: